Swinburne University of Technology

 Course overview

-The Graduate Certificate in Forensic Psychiatric Practice is intended for psychiatrists specialising in forensic practice.
-This course is the only qualification of its kind available in Australasia.
+The Graduate Certificate of Forensic Psychiatric Practice is designed for psychiatrists who wish to specialise in forensic practice.
+Students will learn the academic and practical skills relevant to this subject matter, including principles of risk assessment, expert testimony, writing forensic court reports and ethical conduct.
+This course is the only dedicated qualification of its type available in Australasia.

 Key facts